Sendinblue vs Mailchimp: Which Platform Will Make You The Most Money

 Throughout the years, Mailchimp has focused on catering to e-commerce site owners and helping them with their email needs.
 Leveraging its powerful features, online shop owners can guarantee to increase their revenue if they play their cards right using Mailchimp.
-At the same time, is pretty versatile and we can't argue with free.
+At the same time, is pretty versatile, and we can't argue with free.

 Mailchimp Landing Page Creation

-If you enjoy creating emails on MailChimp using its drag and drop builder, then you'll enjoy its landing page builder.
+If you enjoy creating an email campaign on Mailchimp using its drag-and-drop builder, then you'll enjoy its landing page builder.
 It takes the drag-and-drop technology and applies it to designing and developing your landing pages.
-You don't have to be a designer extraordinaire to makes beautiful and high-converting pages using this feature.
+You don't have to be a designer extraordinaire to make beautiful and high-converting pages using this feature.
 You can choose the content elements you wish to feature on the page and make the necessary changes.

 - Showcase products – If you have new products in stock or want to feature your best-selling ones, you can easily build a page for this purpose and pull images from your site directly to the page.

 - Promote pre-sale campaign – For brands with a new line of products available soon, you can generate more buzz or get your loyal subscribers an exclusive rate for it.
-Creating a page about the products and mail your subscribers so they can purchase them at a lower price.
+Create a page about the products and mail your subscribers so they can purchase them at a lower price.
 Or you can create a waitlist for them and prioritize each one of them in order.

 - Offer a free download – For non-online shop owners, you can create a valuable piece of content that people can get their hands on if they sign up as a subscriber.
 Aside from promoting the exclusive content on your page, you can create a landing page on MailChimp to facilitate the process much easier.
-Set the campaign so that new sign-ups will receive the content straight to their inbox.
+Set the campaign so new sign-ups will receive the content straight to their inbox.